-Sol Cinema – UK.
+Sol Cinema – UK

 Paul O’Connor, projectionist and co-founder of Sol Cinema, created the world’s smallest solar-powered cinema in a caravan.
-Taking one year to build after one year of research, Sol Cinema cost about £20,000 (AU$38,000) to build, including the solar system, and holds about eight adults or 16 kids at any one time.
+Taking one year to build after one year of research, Sol Cinema cost about £20,000 (AU$38,000) to build, including the solar system, and holds about eight adults or 16 children at any one time.

 The ‘cool’ factor: In addition to being powered entirely by the sun, the cinema has been installed in a rescued caravan, using recycled carpets from a wedding marquee hire company.
 The LED projector housing is a former 1920s theatre light, and the curtains were donated by an antique collector.
 A truly sustainable cinema on wheels!

-Solar World Cinema – Holland.
+Solar World Cinema – The Netherlands